tomazbracic/some-API-demo/README.md

-new_comm_API
+some API demo
 ============

-backend API for communication with mobile/Layer app
+backend API for communication with mobile app